AgentschapPlantentuinMeise/DEMO_BioSpace25/README.md

 ## 🚀 Features
 - Generating data cubes with the GBIF SQL interface
-- Interoperability of data cubes in Google Earth Engin
+- Interoperability of data cubes in Google Earth Engine
 - Using GeoBON EBVs

 ## 📖 Notebook Preview